BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: An example on simulated data

-which visualizes an ROC plot for both algorithms, BDMCMC and RJMCMC; see Figure \ref{fig:plotroc}.
+Users can compare the performance of these two algorithms by using the code \begin{Sinput} R> plotroc( data.sim, sample.bdmcmc, sample.rjmcmc, smooth = TRUE ) \end{Sinput} which visualizes an ROC plot for both algorithms, BDMCMC and RJMCMC; see Figure \ref{fig:plotroc}.

-We can also compare the performance of those algorithms by using the {\tt compare} function as follows:

-The results show that for this specific simulated example both algorithms have more or less the same performance; for comprehensive comparison see next section.
+We can also compare the performance of those algorithms by using the \code{compare} function as follows: \begin{Sinput} R> compare( data.sim, sample.bdmcmc, sample.rjmcmc, + main = c( "True graph", "BDMCMC", "RJMCMC" ) ) \end{Sinput} \begin{CodeOutput} True graph BDMCMC RJMCMC true positive 7 5.000 5.000 true negative 21 20.000 19.000 false positive 0 1.000 2.000 false negative 0 2.000 2.000 F1-score 1 0.769 0.714 specificity 1 0.952 0.905 sensitivity 1 0.714 0.714 MCC 1 0.704 0.619 \end{CodeOutput} The results show that for this specific simulated example both algorithms have more or less the same performance; See \citet[Section 4]{mohammadi2015bayesianStructure}, \citet[Section 2.2.3]{mohammadi2016bayesian}.

-In this simulation example, we run both BDMCMC and RJMCMC algorithms for $10,000$ iterations, $5,000$ of them as burn-in.
-To check whether the number of iterations is enough and to monitoring the convergence of our both algorithm, we run

-The results in Figure \ref{fig:plotcoda} indicate that our BDMCMC algorithm converges faster with compare with RJMCMC algorithm.
+In this simulation example, we run both BDMCMC and RJMCMC algorithms for $5,000$ iterations, $2,500$ of them as burn-in.
+To check whether the number of iterations is enough and to monitoring the convergence of our both algorithm, we run \begin{Sinput} R> plotcoda( sample.bdmcmc ) R> plotcoda( sample.rjmcmc ) \end{Sinput} The results in Figure \ref{fig:plotcoda} indicate that our BDMCMC algorithm converges faster with compare with RJMCMC algorithm.